ArkLabsHQ/introspector/README.md

 ```

 ### SubmitFinalization

-Submits a batch finalization request for signing.
-Signs forfeits and commitment transactions if the intent proof contains the signer's signature.
-Validates that forfeits are part of the provided connector tree.
+Conditionally signs forfeit and/or boarding inputs during batch finalization.
+Only signs if the signer's signature is found in the intent proof.
+The connector tree is used to verify the forfeits are part of a real batch session.

 **Endpoint**: `POST /v1/finalization`